Edit

 Important

-DateOnly isn't available in .NET Framework.
+DateOnly isn't available for .NET Framework.

 The TimeSpan structure